 Where to Eat in Johnson City

 Whether you just need a bite for lunch or want an evening out on the town, Johnson City offers many restaurants, wineries and breweries to find grub for your whole crew.
 Bryans on 290 showcases the best of Hill Country dining where Southern hospitality meets upscale local fare.
 Hang in the welcoming and laid back atmosphere at Pecan Street Brewing.
 Grab hickory smoked barbecue in an old fire station at Firehouse.
 Make sure to get an order of the pimento cheese dip and one of their decadent desserts.
+Start your morning off right with a cuppa joe and small breakfast bites from Johnson City Coffee Company.
+If you have a whimsical picnic in the stunning Texas Hill Country in mind, swing by Picnic’d and find all the essentials from delectable charcuterie boards to sandwiches to locally-owned Amy’s Ice Creams.

-The Texas Hill Country is known for is growing wine scene.
+The Texas Hill Country is known for its growing wine scene.
 Carter Creek Winery Resort & Spa features a beautiful vineyard and delicious wine.
 After meandering through their picturesque vines, grab a bite at their onsite restaurant.
 Looking to stay the night in Johnson City before heading back to Austin?
 Carter Creek has spacious villas for a comfortable stay.

-Learn more this day trip destination from the Johnson City Chamber of Commerce or by stopping by their Visitor Center, 100 E. Main St. Looking for other day trips?
+Learn more about this day trip destination from the Johnson City Chamber of Commerce or by stopping by their Visitor Center, 100 E. Main St. Looking for other day trips?
 Check out our Hill Country guide for more inspiration.

 Contributed by Marissa Saenz, Visit Austin Marketing Intern.